Pawsanie/HP_raid-battery_status_monitoring/README.md

 Monitoring scripts solve the problem of not being able to otherwise get the necessary data on some old [HP-iLO](https://www.hpe.com/emea_europe/en/hpe-integrated-lights-out-ilo.html) servers.

 It's specifically about:
-* A status of the raids of physical disks.
+* :atm:A status of the raids of physical disks.
-* Status of logical drives.
+* :abacus:Status of logical drives.
-* Motherboard battery status.
+* :battery:Motherboard battery status.

 ## Disclaimer:
 :warning:**Using** some or all of the elements of this code, **You** assume **responsibility for any consequences!**<br>